cjshelton/blog/_posts/2018-12-01-creating-the-blog.md

 ```
 {% endraw %}

-Every blog post has a very similar structure so it makes sense to make use of a Layout page here too for defining the Bootstrap grid layout and setting the blog title, date published and blog content through Liquid syntax.
+Every blog post has a very similar structure, so it makes sense to make use of a Layout page here too for defining the Bootstrap grid layout and setting the blog title, date published and blog content through Liquid syntax.
 Layout pages can use other layout pages.
-Using Front Matter defined at the top of the page, I configured the Post Layout page to make use of the Main layout:
+Using Front Matter defined at the top of the page, I configured the Post layout to make use of the Main layout:

 {:.code-block}
 {% raw %}